 By far the highest risk factor for developing esophageal candidiasis is impaired cell-mediated immunity.
 Immunosuppressed patients at risk for esophageal candidiasis include HIV positive and AIDS patients, chemotherapy patients, patients with radiation to the neck region, antibiotic therapy, patients on chronic systemic or topical inhaled corticosteroids, diabetes mellitus, adrenal insufficiency, and advanced age.

 Studies have not shown a predominance of esophageal candida in either sex.
 Increasing age, HIV infection and the use of corticosteroids have been found to correlate with candidal esophagitis.
 The median age of a person with esophageal candidiasis is 55.5 years.
 Several studies have shown esophageal candidiasis incidence rates ranging from 0.32 to 5.2% in the general population.
 There is a 9.8% prevalence in HIV-positive patients.
-Prevalence of esophageal candidiasis in HIV-infected patients appears to be decreasing due to the effectiveness of highly active antiretroviral therapy (HARRT).
+The risk of esophageal candidiasis increases in HIV patients when the CD4 count is less than 200.
+The prevalence of esophageal candidiasis in HIV-infected patients appears to be decreasing due to the effectiveness of highly active antiretroviral therapy (HARRT).
 However, incidence in non-HIV patients appears to be increasing, possibly due to comorbidities such as diabetes mellitus or from medications such as antibiotics and corticosteroids.
 Some studies show that smoking tobacco also correlates with developing esophageal candidiasis.

 Candida albicans can be part of the normal oral flora.
 Due to impaired cell-mediated immunity, esophageal epithelial layer is susceptible to infection and colonization by candida.
 The candida proliferates and adheres to the esophageal mucosa forming white-yellow plaques.
 The plaques can be seen on upper endoscopy and do not wash from the mucosa with water irrigation.
 These plaques can be found diffusely throughout the entire esophagus or localized in the upper, mid, or distal esophagus.